HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 quit
 ```

-3. Restart the WebSphere Application Server
+3. Restart the WebSphere Application Server using the following command:

 ```
 cd /opt/HCL/AppServer/bin